ssomers/Bron-Kerbosch/README.md

 ## Results

-Graphs of the amount of time spent on a particular machine with 6 core CPU, all on random graphs (generated with typical pseudo-random generators for each language, but results seem consistent hen varying the random seed):
+Graphs of the amount of time spent on a particular machine with 6 core CPU, all on predetermined random graphs (generated with typical pseudo-random generators in python):

 * [Dense graphs of order 100](results_100.md): Ver1 indeed can't cope.
 * [Graphs of order 10k](results_10k.md): probably the most realistic case.